Tolong Siki: Kurukh in Tolong Siki

+Translation

+Article 1: All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

 Unicode

 Tolong Siki was added to the Unicode Standard in September 2025 with the release of version 17.0.

 The Unicode block for Tolong Siki is U+11DB0–U+11DEF: